 Eating vegan at Chipotle is the easiest thing in the world.
 According to their website: “Vegans should avoid our meats, shredded Monterey Jack cheese, queso, sour cream, and chipotle-honey vinaigrette.”
 That’s all there is to it!

 Everything else on the menu is vegan.
 That includes their tortillas, both types of rice, both types of beans, their superb guacamole, and their salsas and hot sauces.
 Their spicy meaty tofu-based Sofritas is vegan too.
+And at some locations, they’re currently testing vegan chorizo.

 Recommended item: bean and rice burrito with fajita vegetables (grilled peppers), salsa, and either guacamole or sofritas (grilled shredded spiced tofu).